 2. Make it measurable using KPIs

 Finding and defining KPIs isn’t easy.
 Not every KPI is a genuine performance indicator.
 Before you know it, you can end up with way too many indicators.
 Or you might end up steering based on KPIs with undesirable side effects or that reward bad behavior.
-The KPI Resolver helps you define clear KPIs.
+The SMART KPI Toolbox helps you define clear KPIs.
 Read also: The 5 biggest KPI blunders.